learn-co-curriculum/phase-3-ruby-oo-basics-instance-variables-lab/README.md

 ```

-Run the file again by typing `ruby dog.rb` in your terminal and you should see `Lassie` outputted to your terminal.
+Run `learn` again and your tests should now be passing.

-It worked!
 Why did it work?
 Inside the `#name=` method, we set the value of `@this_dogs_name` equal to whatever string is passed in as an argument.
 Then, we are able to call on that same instance variable in a totally separate method, the `#name` method.

 ## Conclusion